 Firms may also find the following advertising-related resources useful:

 FINRA's educational materials highlight news, regulatory updates and other compliance topics.
-You can find advertising-related courses using the following links.
+You can find advertising-related education using the following links.

 Advertising Regulation Department